bayasdev/envycontrol/README.md

 ### Wayland session is missing on Gnome 43+

-Latest changes in GDM now require `NVreg_PreserveVideoMemoryAllocations` kernel parameter to be set to 1 as well as `nvidia-suspend` services to be enabled for Wayland sessions to appear.
+GDM now requires `NVreg_PreserveVideoMemoryAllocations` kernel parameter which is set automatically by EnvyControl however you might need to enable the `nvidia-suspend` services:

 ```
 sudo systemctl enable nvidia-{suspend,resume,hibernate}
 ```

-### `/usr/share/sddm/scripts/Xsetup` is missing on my system
+### The `/usr/share/sddm/scripts/Xsetup` file is missing on my system

-Please run `sudo envycontrol --reset-sddm`.
+If this ever happens please run `sudo envycontrol --reset-sddm`.

 ## ❓ Frequently Asked Questions (FAQ)

 [Read here](https://github.com/bayasdev/envycontrol/wiki/Frequently-Asked-Questions)

-## 🐞 I found a bug
+## 🐞 I have a problem

-Feel free to open an issue, don't forget to provide some basic info such as:
+Please open an issue, **don't forget to specify**:

-- Linux distribution
+- Your laptop model (eg: Acer Predator G3-571)
-- Linux kernel version
+- What distribution you're using and current Linux kernel version (eg: Ubuntu 22.04.2 LTS with kernel 5.19)
-- Desktop Environment or Window Manager as well as your Display Manager
+- Desktop Environment or Window Manager as well as your Display Manager (eg: Xfce with LightDM)
-- Nvidia driver version
+- Propietary Nvidia driver version (eg: 530.30.02) **latest is not a valid answer**
-- EnvyControl version
+- `lspci` command output **(EnvyControl relies on it for hardware detection and I can't narrow down the problem without it)**
-- EnvyControl output with the `--verbose` flag
+- Try to reproduce your problem with the `--verbose` flag **(its output is really helpful for me)**